 In one of these interviews, Stipe described Rod Stewart as “icky”.
 Not kidding he said: “Ick!
 Ick!!”
 Now, I’m not sure if Stipe knows Rod Stewart on a personal level, and his judgmental attitudes are based on personal experiences, but I’m guessing that this very personal condemnation does not adhere to what Stipe calls a beautiful refrain ‘Judge not, lest ye be judged’.
 An observer, hearing this condemnation of Rod Stewart could find Stipe’s supposed adherence to this beautiful refrain a hollow claim.

-But we, music fans, shouldn’t kill the messenger for the message, and Stipe and company (R.E.M.) did make some beautiful music.
-Klosterman should not condemn the music of The Eagles based solely on their politics; Rolling Stone should not condemn Ted Nugent for his views; and we should not condemn R.E.M. or Springsteen for their views.
-We should just listen to their music with the idea that most musicians don’t know what they’re talking about, but they cannot keep quiet in their quest to be perceived more consequential than that musician guy that prances about on stage.
-The one thing I have taken from all of the interviews I have read from rock musicians over the years, in my quest to learn what drives them, is that if I want to continue enjoying their music, I should probably just stop reading such interviews.
+We, music fans, shouldn’t kill the messenger for the message, however, and Stipe and company (R.E.M.) did make some beautiful music.
+Klosterman should not condemn the music of the Eagles based solely on their politics; Rolling Stone should not condemn Ted Nugent for his views; and we should not condemn R.E.M. or Springsteen for their views.
+We should just listen to their music with the idea that most musicians don’t know what they’re talking about, but they cannot keep quiet in their quest for a “more consequential” title than that musician guy that prances about on stage.
+The one thing I have taken from all of the interviews I have read from rock musicians over the years, in my quest to learn what drives them, is that if I want to continue enjoying their music.
+I should probably just stop reading such interviews.